hubverse-org/hubDocs/docs/source/user-guide/target-data.md

 | 1 | 25 | 2022-11-26 | wk inc flu hosp | quantile | 0.9 | 81 |
 | 1 | 25 | 2022-11-26 | wk inc flu hosp | quantile | 0.95 | 97 |

+### Generating oracle output data

+A hub will typically have access to data in time series format, and will need to convert it to the **oracle output** format for use with any tools that require it in that format (see the next section).
+In hubs that collect mean, median, quantile, or sample predictions for the reported signal values in the raw time series data, the two formats may be essentially the same, perhaps with some renaming of columns.
+However, in hubs that form predictions for quantities that are derived from the the raw time series data, such as the peak time or peak incidence, and in hubs that collect pmf or cdf predictions, the formats require the presence of model output representation columns.

 ### Task ID columns

 The model output can contain any number of task ID columns that are used to